Skip to main content

 To start the Post Webhooks for Bitbucket plugin configuration on the repository level you have to add a new webhook in the Repository Settings section:

-1. Move to the Bitbucket repository you wish to set up Post Webhooks for Bitbucket app.
+1. Move to the Bitbucket repository where you wish to set up Post Webhooks for Bitbucket app.

 2. Navigate to the Repository settings by clicking on the “gear” button on the left sidebar.